 In January of 2023, my mom and I were lucky enough to take the trip of a lifetime to Kenya in celebration of her 70th birthday.
 We had such an amazing time seeing the sights in Nairobi including visits to the Daphne Sheldrick Elephant Orphanage and the Karen Blixen Museum.
 Then we headed on safari and explored 4 different conservancies including Chyulu Hills, Lewa, Laikipia and the Masai Mara.
 Our highlights included spending time at Ol Donyo Lodge’s watering hole, planting a tree at Mara Expeditions and all of the special touches the camps and staff provided in celebration of my mom’s milestone birthday.

 Vumbura Plains (Botswana)

 I loved the sleek, modern and opulent décor and spacious feeling of this camp.
-We had an excellent guide, food was impeccable, and my first siting of wild dogs at this camp, so it will always be a favorite.
+We had an excellent guide, food was impeccable, and I had my first sighting of wild dogs at this camp, so it will always be a favorite.

 Lewa Wilderness Lodge (Kenya)

 Located in the Lewa Conservancy, this lodge will forever have a special place in my heart.
 This is where I experienced my first walking safari mentioned above and met my most favorite guide on safari thus far, Karamushu.

 Mara Plains (Kenya)